On June 30th, the Export-Import Bank quietly shut down.

 Reform conservatism's Keystone XL

 "For every winner Export-Import Bank creates," writes the Washington Examiner's Tim Carney, "there's also a loser."
-Much of the energy against the Ex-Im Bank comes from Delta, which isn't eligible for the subsidies but competes against foreign airlines that are, and has deployed its formidable fleet of lobbyists against the Bank (Delta's concerns were later assuaged).
+Much of the early energy against the Ex-Im Bank came from Delta, which isn't eligible for the subsidies but competes against foreign airlines that are, and deployed its formidable fleet of lobbyists against the Bank (Delta's concerns were later assuaged).

 Ending the Ex-Im Bank might be to reform conservatism as blocking the Keystone XL pipeline has been to the climate justice movement: it's not, in and of itself, transformative policy, but it's a win — and movements are built off of wins.